 - 10. The mandate of the Teacher Task Force is to advocate for, and facilitate the coordination of international efforts to provide sufficient numbers of well-qualified teachers to achieve the teacher target of the Education 2030 Framework for Action and the SDGs.
 The Teacher Task Force will monitor global, regional and country-level progress in the development of policies and strategies and resourcing for teacher development. - 11.
-The Teacher Task Force has the following strategic objectives: - Objective 1: The recognition of the critical roles of teachers and teaching in achieving the SDG4-Education 2030 targets at international, regional and country levels are increased. - Objective 2: Governments, as well as other stakeholders, are urged and enabled to engage in social dialogue in order to formulate and implement effective and comprehensive teacher policies and strategies within national education plans. - Objective 3: Key knowledge gaps are identified, and research commissioned to inform teacher policies, legislations, practices and governance. - Objective 4: Monitoring of the status of teachers and teaching in achieving SDG target 4.c and Education 2030 targets is strengthened. - Objective (5): Exchange of knowledge, expertise and experiences on key dimensions of the teaching profession is facilitated. - Objective 6: Support to countries requesting technical assistance on teachers and teaching is facilitated.
+The Teacher Task Force has three main lines of action advocacy, knowledge creation and sharing, and country support and engagement which guide the following seven strategic objectives: - Objective (1) : The recognition of the critical roles of teachers and teaching in achieving the SDG4Education 2030 targets at international, regional and country levels are increased. - Objective (2) : Governments, as well as other stakeholders, are urged and enabled to engage in social dialogue in order to formulate and implement effective and comprehensive teacher policies and strategies within national education plans. - Objective (3) : Key knowledge gaps are identified, and research commissioned to inform teacher policies, legislations, practices and governance. - Objective (4) : Monitoring of the status of teachers and teaching in achieving SDG target 4.c and Education 2030 targets is strengthened. - Objective (5) : Exchange of knowledge, expertise and experiences on key dimensions of the teaching profession is facilitated. - Objective (6) : Support to countries requesting technical assistance on teachers and teaching is facilitated.

-Objective 7: TTF governance is strengthened.
+Objective (7): TTF governance is strengthened.

-- 12. The Teacher Task Force will achieve this mandate by bringing together member countries, donor countries and interested organisations to enable: - Global, regional and country-level discussions. - Informed strategic planning. - Access to high-quality advice, and the mobilization, production and dissemination of knowledge and information related to issues of teachers and the teaching profession. - The facilitation of support on demand to country level efforts to secure sufficient numbers of qualified teachers to achieve SDG 4.
+12. The Teacher Task Force will achieve this mandate by bringing together member countries, donor countries and interested organisations to enable:

+- Global, regional and country-level discussions. - Informed strategic planning. - Access to high-quality advice, and the mobilization, production and dissemination of knowledge and information related to issues of teachers and the teaching profession. - The facilitation of support on demand to country level efforts to secure sufficient numbers of qualified teachers to achieve SDG 4.